 Some of our first scuttles by Windhorse Pottery featured classic earth tones of browns and beige glazes that gave it a unique pattern.
 Inspired by earlier scuttles, the Arlington series revisits these early glazes.
 All of our Arlington Scuttles have this unique glaze.
-This Scuttle features our company name stamped in the clay which gives it a rustic and old world feel.

 No two are ever alike.
 It's truly one of a kind!

 The ritual of wet shaving begins with a great lather.
 How do you make a great lather exceptional?
 You need a scuttle.
 Quite possibly the best invention ever made for wet-shaving.
 Did I mention that you need a scuttle!

 Scuttles look like a combination of a tea pot and bowl.
 Simply add really hot water into the spout and the water warms the lather in the bowl above.
 Some scuttles come in 2 pieces which, in my opinion, increase the risk of breaking.
 The best scuttles are made in one piece.
 Both pieces are carefully crafted on the wheel and then fused together.
 The bowl has grooves carved into it to help build lather.
 The hot water below warms the bowl and the bowl warms the lather- giving you the most luxurious shave right in your own home.